 To counteract this negative trend, on 7 March, the Westminster Foundation for Democracy (WFD) in Bosnia and Herzegovina organised a conference called “Time machine” in the Bosnian Parliament to highlight the discrepancy between the lack of representation of women in politics and the number of successful women in other fields.

-The conference, which was organised in cooperation with the Agency for Gender Equality of Bosnia and Herzegovina, celebrated the achievements of iconic Bosnian women through actresses performing chapters of their lives.
-These included:
+The conference, which was organised in cooperation with the Agency for Gender Equality of Bosnia and Herzegovina, celebrated the achievements of iconic Bosnian women through reenacting chapters of their lives.
+The women included:

 - Staka Skenderova, the first woman to open a school for girls in Bosnia and Herzegovina;